devleaf-studios/vue-video-background/README.md

 # vue-video-background
 This component is created for > Vue 3 due to it using the composition API.
-Unfortunately Vue2 is not supported due to Vue 3 being pretty widely used at this point.
+Unfortunately Vue 2 is not supported due to Vue 3 being pretty widely used at this point.
 It shouldn't be difficult to take the source code for this component and translate it to Vue 2 however.

 A component for Vue 3 to easily create a background video of either Relative, Absolute or Fixed position, allowing you to post content over the top.
 This component can accept multiple video sources, fallback image and even applies a fallback to iOS low power mode by using the `playing` event listener on component mounting to see if a pause happens.

 The component also adheres to all browsers autoplay requirements with the following properties: `playsinline autoplay muted loop`